 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 - Overall, we rate Fast Company Left-Center biased based on story selection and editorial positions that moderately favor the left.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

-World Press Freedom Rank: USA 48/180
+Press Freedom Rank: MOSTLY FREE

 Founded in 1995, Fast Company is a monthly American business magazine published in print and online that focuses on technology, business, and design.
-It publishes 8 print issues per year.
+It publishes eight print issues per year.
 The current editor is Stephanie Mehta.

 Funded by / Ownership